A Novel Use of Pseudospectra in Mathematical Biology: Understanding HPA Axis Sensitivity: Introduction

 To our knowledge, this work is the first to use pseudospectra to explore the HPA axis.
 Different linearizations allow us to investigate different biological phenomena.
 For instance, by considering the time-dependent Jacobian, we see that there is instability corresponding to the upward slopes of cortisol, as in rat models when they are seen to become more aggressive if presented with a stressor on the upward slope of corticosterone\footnote{Corticosterone is the equivalent of cortisol in rats.
 We use mathematical models fitted to human data.
 Hence, cortisol best describes the variable $C$ in \cref{main_HPA}.
 However, relevant experiments were done on rats, so we often focus on the similarities between the behavior of cortisol in our models and corticosterone in rats.} \cite{rats1, rats2}.
 On the downward slope, the non-normality index is low, suggesting the system is not sensitive to perturbation during this phase.
 This is the first mathematical modeling to match the experimental findings.

 The paper is organized as follows. \cref{sec_model} provides a detailed description of the model, including the motivations for the parameters and the process of de-dimensionalizing the model. \cref{sec_pseudospec}, titled ``pseudospectra of the model three ways", presents the pseudospectra calculated from a time-dependent Jacobian, linearization around the limit cycle, and DMD.
 In the conclusion, we discuss our results and the contexts in which each can be useful for explaining various experiments and observations.
 Additionally, we explore how pseudospectra might be used for model validation, i.e., determining whether the perturbed model captures experimental results.
 We also consider the potential of using data-driven methods to capture the spectrum and pseudospectrum.
+Code producing all of the figures of the paper can be found here: \url{https://github.com/miinadietrich/hpa_axis_pseudospectra}.